Impact Factor 3.634 | CiteScore 3.51

 Frontiers in Endocrinology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Endocrinology welcome submission of the following article types: Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review, Technology Report, Specialty Grand Challenge, Clinical Study Protocol, Addendum and Erratum.
+The specialty sections of Frontiers in Endocrinology welcome submission of the following article types: Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Study Protocol, Systematic Review, Technology and Code, Erratum, Specialty Grand Challenge and Addendum.

 When submitting a manuscript to Frontiers in Endocrinology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.